-According to Elections Manitoba, there are 5 registered political parties.
+According to Elections Canada, there are 19 registered political parties.
 Why do they not all appear in Vote Compass?

 By default, Vote Compass includes those political parties that were represented within a given jurisdiction's elected body at the conclusion of its previous election.
-If a political party does not satisfy this first condition, it may also be included if it meets all of the following conditions: a) it is registered under the jurisdiction's elections commission, b) it fields candidates in multiple ridings, c) it holds at least 4% of the popular vote, as determined by polling data as of March 2nd, 2016 and d) it has a fully developed platform.
+If a political party does not satisfy this first condition, it may also be included if it meets all of the following conditions: a) it is registered under the jurisdiction's elections commission, b) it fields candidates in at least one-quarter of ridings, and c) it has a fully developed platform.

 Why does the Bloc Québécois not appear in my results?

 The Bloc Québécois only appears in a user's results if that user is eligible to vote in a Quebec riding.

 Why do the response categories not allow me to fully express my position on the issues?